 Further to my article on claims made by Professor Trish Greenhalgh, that 40% of Covid transmissions are from asymptomatic persons, I now want to pick up on her second claim of the GMB interview.

-The exercising jogger, the puffing and panting jogger, you can feel their breathe come and you come sometimes actually feel yourself inhale it.
+The exercising jogger, the puffing and panting jogger, you can feel their breathe come and you can sometimes actually feel yourself inhale it.
 So there is no doubt there is a danger there.

 So you’re jogging along, you think you’re fine, and then the next day you develop symptoms of Covid but you’ve actually breathed that Covid on to someone, perhaps – you know – an old lady walking a dog or something like that.